Updated May 8, 2023.

 They also have some special teas, brought from China, which are fun to try.
 On a recent visit, I had the Snow Daisy, or Kun Ming, tea, delicately flavored, amber-colored, and non-caffeinated, which was so good I've been searching for it in the tea shops ever since (no luck, so far).

 I first came here in 1969 (!) on the recommendation of a Chinese classmate.
 This was before it was "discovered"; at the time, I was the only non-Chinese customer.
 Now it's a mixture of locals and visitors.
 I'm really happy this little gem is still here.

-Just on the edge of Chinatown there is a great dim place with the food carts and white tablecloths.
+City View is a great dim sum place, more upscale in atmosphere; even has white tablecloths.
 City View is cleaner and quieter than the typical Chinatown restaurant, and the standard dim sum choices are tasty and reasonably priced.
-They also have other dishes beyond dim sum.
+They also have other dishes, but their specialty is dim sum.

 For a total immersion in the Chinatown dim sum experience, there's Dol Ho.